dvanarkel/clean-bbedit/docs/design.md

 The `Configuration` type of the library contains an optional range, this range bounds the part of the program that is to be analyzed.
 A `?None` indicates that this side of the range is unbounded.
 The `Configuration` type also contains the parameters for all passes.
 It is up to the passes to determine if they should return any diagnostics based on their parameters and what their defaults are.
-If a field in the `Configuration` type is `?None`, that pass is considered to be disabled.
+If a pass is not present in the list, that pass is considered to be disabled.

 ### Library internals
 The library takes the uri and produces several representations.
 For now there shall be one, `[String]`, where lines are